I've had an Apple Watch on my wrist for 3,500 consecutive days and owned all nine models.

 It tracks your time in bed, time asleep, and time awake, and breaks the time slept into REM, core, and deep sleep, and graphs the data.

-I'll admit that I don't love wearing something bulky on my wrist while I sleep, and prefer something like the Oura Ring or other devices that don't need to be worn.
+I don't love wearing something bulky on my wrist while I sleep, and prefer something like the Oura Ring or my Eight Sleep that doesn't need to be worn.
 But there's no denying that the Apple Watch is now one of the best basic sleep trackers on the market and it’s a great add-on feature.

 8. Health Features